 - mapurl( -- returns a URL to display a map location.

 - openmapwindow -- opens a window displaying a map of a location.

 - openwebmap -- opens a web browser window displaying a map of a location.

 - selectzipdistancetool -- selects records near the current record, based on zip codes.

 - state( -- returns the name of the state associated with a US zip code.

-- stateabbreviations( -- this function returns a list of US state abbreviations.
+- stateabbreviations( -- returns a list of US state abbreviations.

 - statelookup( -- converts a two letter abbreviation for a US state into the full state name.